sonujose/sonujose/README.md

 ### Hey 👋

-I'm Sonu and i'm software Developer / Devops Engineer with great passion for cloud native application deployment and management.
+I'm software Developer / Devops Engineer with great passion for cloud native application deployment and management.

 I mostly work on Kubenetes deployment, ci-cd pipelines and devops toolings using Go and Cloud-Native technologies.🚀 Build robust, secure, and scalable infrastructures using Cloud-native technologies such as Kubernetes, Docker, Helm, Istio, Kafka, Cloudflare, Terraform, Azure, Azure DevOps etc.
 More fascinated about k8s internals, good experience in creating and managing custom controllers and operator for extending devops capability.
 Proficient with metric collection & monitoring tools such as Grafana, Prometheus etc..